UofS-Pulse-Binfo/tripal_germplasm_importer/docs/features.rst

 File Upload
 -----------
-Requirements for upload files can be found easily in the module.
+Format requirements for upload files can be found easily in the module.

 .. image:: features.1.file_upload.png